 Check the Deploy as Bundle Artifact checkbox and click Deploy.

 Artifactory supports deploying artifacts to a virtual repository.

 To enable this, you first need to designate one of the local repositories that is aggregated by the virtual repository as a deployment target.
 This can be done through the UI by setting the Default Deployment Repository in the Basic Settings of the Edit Repository screen.

 You can also set the Default Deployment Repository using the

-defaultDeploymentRepo parameter of the Virtual Repository Configuration JSON used in the Create or Replace Repository Configuration and Update Repository Configuration REST API endpoints.
+defaultDeploymentRepoparameter of the Virtual Repository Configuration JSON used in the Update Repository Configuration REST API endpoint.
 Once the deployment target is configured, you may deploy artifacts to it using any packaging format client configured to work with Artifactory.
 For example,

 docker push, npm publish, NuGet push, gem push etc.